Candidiasis: Diagnosis

 In oral candidiasis, simply inspecting the person's mouth for white patches and irritation may make the diagnosis.
 A sample of the infected area may also be taken to determine what organism is causing the infection.

 Symptoms of vaginal candidiasis are also present in the more common bacterial vaginosis; aerobic vaginitis is distinct and should be excluded in the differential diagnosis.
-In a 2002 study, only 33% of women who were self-treating for a yeast infection actually had such an infection, while most had either bacterial vaginosis or a mixed-type infection.
+In a 2002 study, only 33% of women who were self-treating for a yeast infection were found to have such an infection, while most had either bacterial vaginosis or a mixed-type infection.

-Diagnosis of a yeast infection is done either via microscopic examination or culturing.
+Diagnosis of a yeast infection is confirmed either via microscopic examination or culturing.
 For identification by light microscopy, a scraping or swab of the affected area is placed on a microscope slide.
 A single drop of 10% potassium hydroxide (KOH) solution is then added to the specimen.
 The KOH dissolves the skin cells, but leaves the Candida cells intact, permitting visualization of pseudohyphae and budding yeast cells typical of many Candida species.

 For the culturing method, a sterile swab is rubbed on the infected skin surface.
 The swab is then streaked on a culture medium.
-The culture is incubated at 37 °C (98.6 °F) for several days, to allow development of yeast or bacterial colonies.
-The characteristics (such as morphology and colour) of the colonies may allow initial diagnosis of the organism causing disease symptoms.
+The culture is incubated at 37 °C (98.6 °F) for several days, allowing development of yeast or bacterial colonies.
+The characteristics (such as morphology and color) of the colonies may allow initial diagnosis of the organism causing disease symptoms.

 Respiratory, gastrointestinal, and esophageal candidiasis require an endoscopy to diagnose.
 For gastrointestinal candidiasis, it is necessary to obtain a 3–5 milliliter sample of fluid from the duodenum for fungal culture.
-The diagnosis of gastrointestinal candidiasis is based upon the culture containing in excess of 1,000 colony-forming units per milliliter.
+The diagnosis of gastrointestinal candidiasis is based upon the culture containing exceeding 1,000 colony-forming units per milliliter.